sanjay-29-29/sanjay-29-29/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Sanjay R, a dedicated frontend developer with a deep passion for AI.
-Currently, I'm gaining valuable experience as a Software Intern at Green Collar Agri Tech, where I'm honing my skills in web development and exploring the exciting world of agricultural technology.

 ## 🌐 Socials: